Today's Articles

 From 1967 to 1971, Cleaver was the communications secretary of the Black Panther Party, the first woman member of their Central Committee.
 She married Eldridge Cleaver in 1967.
 After sharing years of exile with her former husband, she returned to the United States in late 1975.
 She graduated summa cum laude with a B.A. in history from Yale University in 1984 and was elected to Phi Beta Kappa.

-After receiving a J.D. from Yale Law School in 1989, Cleaver became an associate at the New York law firm of Cravath, Swain and Moore.
+After receiving a J.D. from Yale Law School in 1989, Cleaver became an associate at the New York Cravath, Swain, and Moore law firm.
 Afterward, she served as a clerk for the late Judge A. Leon Higginbotham of the U.S. Court of Appeals for the Third Circuit.
 While an assistant professor of law at Emory University, she served on Georgia's Supreme Court Commission on Racial and Ethnic Bias in the Courts and became a board member of the Atlanta-based Southern Center for Human Rights.
 She devoted many years to the defense of Elmer "Geronimo" Pratt, a former Black Panther Party leader who won his habeas corpus petition in 1997 after spending 27 years in prison for a murder he did not commit.

-Cleaver has been a visiting faculty member at the Benjamin N. Cardozo School of Law in New York City, the Graduate School of Yale College, and Sarah Lawrence College, where she was the Joanne Woodward Professor of Public Policy during 1999.
-She has taught legal ethics, litigation, torts, a legal history seminar entitled "The American Law of Slavery and Anti-Slavery," and a course on Women in the Black Freedom Movement.
+Cleaver has been a visiting faculty member at the Benjamin N. Cardozo School of Law in New York City, the Graduate School of Yale College, and Sarah Lawrence College, where she was the Joanne Woodward Professor of Public Policy in 1999.
+She has taught legal ethics, litigation, torts, a legal history seminar entitled "The American Law of Slavery and Anti-Slavery," and a Women in the Black Freedom Movement course.
 She is a Senior Research Associate at the Yale Law School and executive producer of the International Black Panther Film Festival.

 Reference: